linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

         service apache restart

-6. Edit the `/etc/nginx/proxy_params` file so all the parameters look like the following.
+6. Edit the `/etc/nginx/proxy_params` file.
 These settings are a good starting point for optimal forwarding of proxy requests from Nginx to Apache:

         sudo nano /etc/nginx/proxy_params